redhat-cop/uncontained.io/CONTRIBUTING.md

 ## Community

-Discussions about UnContained.io takes place this repository's [Issues](https://github.com/redhat-cop/uncontained.io/issues) and [Pull Requests](https://github.com/redhat-cop/uncontained.io/pulls) sections and RocketChat's #cant-contain-this channel.
+Discussions about uncontained.io takes place within this repository's [Issues](https://github.com/redhat-cop/uncontained.io/issues) and [Pull Requests](https://github.com/redhat-cop/uncontained.io/pulls) sections and Trello's [Cant-Contain-This](https://trello.com/b/JMaxIjCy/cant-contain-this) board.
+Red Hatter's can also find us on RocketChat's #cant-contain-this channel.
 Anybody is welcome to join these conversations.
 There is also a [mailing list](http://uncontained.io/) for regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.